 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-helps decrease your risk for falls.
-Health conditions that cause changes in your blood pressure, vision, muscle strength and coordination may increase your risk for falls.
+includes ways to make your home and other areas safer.
+It also includes ways you can move more carefully to prevent a fall.
+Health conditions that cause changes in your blood pressure, vision, or muscle strength and coordination may increase your risk for falls.
 Medicines may also increase your risk for falls if they make you dizzy, weak, or sleepy.

 Fall prevention tips:

 - Stand or sit up slowly.
 This may help you keep your balance and prevent falls.

 - Use assistive devices as directed.
 Your healthcare provider may suggest that you use a cane or walker to help you keep your balance.
 You may need to have grab bars put in your bathroom near the toilet or in the shower.